hauke96/simple-task-manager/doc/operation/stm.md

 the [server README](../../server/README.md) and the [client README](../../client/README.md) on how to build the projetcs.

-# 8 Configuration
+# 3 Configuration

 The configuration is done via different config files:

-* `.env`: A file for docker containing environment variables and paths to the following config files:
+* `.env`: A file (s. below for doc and example) for docker containing environment variables and paths to the following config files:
 * `*.json`: A json file for the server configuration.
 Configured in the `.env` file with `STM_SERVER_CONFIG=./path/to/server.json`.
 * `*.conf`: A conf file for the nginx server.
 Configured in the `.env` file with `STM_NGINX_CONFIG=./path/to/nginx.conf`.